hrbrmstr/splashr/README.md

 The following functions are implemented:

 -   `render_html`: Return the HTML of the javascript-rendered page.
+-   `render_har`: Return information about Splash interaction with a website in [HAR](http://www.softwareishard.com/blog/har-12-spec/) format.
 -   `render_jpeg`: Return a image (in JPEG format) of the javascript-rendered page.
 -   `render_png`: Return a image (in PNG format) of the javascript-rendered page.
 -   `splash`: Configure parameters for connecting to a Splash server